mmakarova/StyleMigrating/readme.md

       - [Hide a footer](#hide-a-footer)
       - [Hide the Today button of a footer](#hide-the-today-button-of-a-footer)

-# How to use this document
+# How to update CSS styles to v22.2

 In the [Most common customizations](#most-common-customizations) section of this repository, we summarized the most often cases when our users should use our private CSS selectors to apply a style to an element.